Mental Health Extends Beyond a Diagnosis

 Just as preventative actions are recommended for medical conditions, similar steps can be taken by individuals to address mental health concerns before seasons of stress exacerbate symptoms.

-But, how can you make your mental health a priority?
+So, how can you make your mental health a priority?

 How Can You Make Your Mental Health a Priority?